djaus2/Soft-ata/code/readme.md

     - The C# Class that can be used by .NET apps
     - Provides connection between apps and the Arduino sketch service.
 3. Sample apps

-  - Provide interation with the RPi Pico W via SoftataLib:
+  - Provide interaction with the RPi Pico W via SoftataLib:

     (i) [SoftataConsole](./SoftaConsole)
     (ii) [BlazorSoftata](./BlazorSoftata)
     (iii) [SoftataWebAPI](./SoftataWebAPI)

 4. [MiscArduinoSketches](./MiscArduinoSketches)
     - See folder
 5. [NetStandardSoftata](./NetStandardSoftata)